ppy/osu-wiki/wiki/Tournaments/CIC/Open_2025/en.md

 ![Catch the Beat Indonesia Cup Open 2025 banner](img/banner.jpg)

-The **Catch the Beat Indonesia Cup Open 2025** (***CICO 2025***) was a double-elimination 1v1 osu!catch tournament hosted by ::{ flag=ID }:: [Zvenx](https://osu.ppy.sh/users/14613788) and ::{ flag=SG }:: [Ekseff](https://osu.ppy.sh/users/13966422).
+The **Catch the Beat Indonesia Cup Open 2025** (***CICO 2025***) was a double-elimination 1v1 osu!catch tournament hosted by ::{ flag=ID }:: ::Zvenx::{ user-id=14613788 } and ::{ flag=SG }:: ::Ekseff::{ user-id=13966422 }.
 Despite its name, the tournament was open to all osu!catch players from the Asia-Pacific region.
 It was the thirteenth iteration of the Catch the Beat Indonesia Cup, as well as the third one to be held under the "Open" format.

 ## Tournament schedule